What is B2B Marketing?

 B2B (business-to-business) marketing is the strategy and execution behind selling products or services from one company to another company.

-Unlike B2C marketing, where you’re persuading an individual to buy, B2B involves convincing a group of stakeholders — often 6-10 people on a buying committee — that your product solves a real business problem.
+Unlike B2C marketing, where you’re persuading an individual to buy, B2B involves convincing a group of stakeholders.
+Often 6-10 people on a buying committee.
+That your product solves a real business problem.
 The sales cycle is longer, the deal sizes are bigger, and the decision process is far more rational.

 B2B marketing spend hit $32 billion in the U.S. in 2024, according to Statista.
 Content, paid search, and events dominate the budget.
 But the fastest-growing channel?
 Organic search.
 Companies that consistently publish educational content build trust before the first sales call ever happens.